Bachelor of Science (B.S.) Major in Exercise and Sports Science/Master of Science (M.S.) Major in Athletic Training

 ESS 3329.
 Motor Learning.

-This course provides students with an understanding of the physiological, neurological, and psychological factors affecting performance and acquisition of motor skills.
-Students will examine the structural components underlying the learning of motor skills an draw upon examples from sport, physical activities, and rehabilitation.
+This course provides students with an understanding of the physiological, neurological, and psychological factors that influence the performance, control, and learning of motor skills.
+Students examine foundational principles of motor learning and motor behavior, including attention, memory, feedback, practice, and individual differences, and apply these principles to real-world movement contexts.
+Instruction emphasizes conceptual understanding and applied analysis through examples drawn from sport, physical activity, instruction, and rehabilitation.
 Prerequisite: A minimum 2.0 Overall GPA.

 ESS 3340.
 Theory and Principles of Coaching.